Talitha Kum International

 Talitha Kum Intl.
 Coordination Committee Members

-Sister Abby Aurea Avelino, M.M.
+Sister Abby Avelino, M.M.

 Sister Yvonne Clemence Bambara, RGS